epicblockchain/epic-miner/README.md

 # Installation guide

 Download the miner image from the releases section on the sidebar to the right or from [here](https://github.com/epicblockchain/epic-miner/releases/tag/1.0.0).
+The default default password for the miner is "letmein".

 ## Flashing a microSD card with ePIC image